 Sheikh Faisal Bin Qassim Al Thani Museum

-The Doha Historical Dictionary of Arabic Language
+The Doha Historical Dictionary of Arabic

-QNL signed a memorandum of understanding with ‘The Doha Historical Dictionary of Arabic’ project, which includes a digitization project focused on providing support in the area of optical recognition of Arabic characters.
+The Library signed a Memorandum of Understanding with the Doha Historical Dictionary of Arabic project, which includes a digitization program focused on providing support in the area of optical recognition of Arabic characters.
 This will help researchers working on the etymology and meaning of Arabic words.

 Qatar Music Academy

 The Library is collaborating with Qatar Music Academy to archive folk music instruments.

 Ottoman Archive Project The Library acquired heritage documents related to the Gulf region from the Ottoman Archive.
 These documents have been processed, translated and cataloged, to be made available on the Library’s online platforms.

 The Library has acquired 914 photographs that were taken by professional photographer Vincent Aitzegagh as part of a French archeological expedition to Qatar in 1985 undertaken by Aitzegagh, French archeologist Claire Hardy-Guilbert and architect Vincent Defert.
 The mission, resulting from cooperation between the Ministry of Transport and Communications and the French Ministry of Foreign Affairs, was appointed to produce a comprehensive record of traditional 19th century architecture, including houses, mosques, warehouses and forts.

 The Digital Repository is a homogenous ecosystem that acts as the home of all digitized and digital material produced by the Library and its partners.
 Its infrastructure is designed to conform to the OAIS Reference Model and targets three major functions:

 - Long-term preservation environment, independent of media type and storage medium

 - One-stop platform to integrate, link and enrich content